peeyman/Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 For the base models different models including VGG16, Resnet50, Mobilenet, some self-defined CNNs, and some tree boosting models are used.
 The meta model is a lightGBM model.

 ## Data
-Put train.jason and test.jason into Input directory. (https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/data)
+Put train.jason and test.jason files into "Input" directory. (https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/data)

 ## Requirements